Updated for 2021

-We may not be traveling anywhere for Spring Break, but that doesn’t mean we can’t use our imaginations and have a virtual travel adventure – with our whole family.
+Just because you’ve chosen not to travel anywhere for Spring Break, that doesn’t mean we can’t use our imaginations and have a virtual travel adventure – with our whole family.
 What if you could explore a destination from home?
 What if that inspires you to go visit there for real some day?

 Join us for a week of Virtual Spring Break, with Family Travel ideas you can experience from home.
 Each day, you can plan to “visit” one of the places on this list.
 We’ve even included some recipe and food suggestions you can have at home that will help make you feel like you’re really there., plus movie and book ideas to help set the mood.

 And hopefully one day you can take your family to each of these terrific places and experience it all in person.

 Spring Break Day 1: Washington, D.C.